-While there’s no one-size-fits-all “best age” for braces, you’ll often see 12-year olds wearing braces and while it is an awkward time for them, you can alleviate some of the discomfort by letting get braces in summer.
+While there's no one-size-fits-all "best age" for braces, you'll often see 12-year olds wearing braces and while it is an awkward time for them, you can alleviate some of the discomfort by letting them get braces in summer.
 Why?
-Let’s look at the benefits of making a booking for your child in summer:
+Let's look at the benefits of making a booking for your child in summer:

-1. You have more time to arrange scheduling
+1. You have more time to arrange to schedule

-Summer is a great time to book orthodontic work, as there’s no school, extracurricular activities and sports events around which to arrange your schedule.
-There’s plenty time to make dentist and orthodontist appointments.
+Summer is a great time to book orthodontic work, as there are no school, extracurricular activities, and sports events around which to arrange your schedule.
+There's plenty of time to make dentist and orthodontist appointments.

-Keeping the appointments can also be challenging when you have work it around the busy-season schedule, as you would usually need to show up for three appointments:
+Keeping the appointments can also be challenging when you have to work it around the busy-season schedule, as you would usually need to show up for three appointments:

-It would be a great idea to schedule the three initial consultations for early on in the summer, so that there is time for additional follow up visits throughout summer.
-Depending on your child’s individual situation, it could be once a week, once a fortnight, or once a month.
+It would be a great idea to schedule the three initial consultations for early on in the summer so that there is time for additional follow-up visits throughout the summer.
+Depending on your child's individual situation, it could be once a week, once a fortnight, or once a month.

 2. Your child will transition more easily at home

 No matter how much they look forward to getting braces, the reality is not as glamorous as orthodontic adverts.
-Braces tend to be slightly to moderately uncomfortable at first.
+Braces tend to be slight to moderately uncomfortable at first.
 Having them installed during summer allows your child to get used to it in the comfort of his or her own home.
 An aching mouth can be a distraction at school, but at home, your child can eat soft foods, which will make the transition easier.
-At school, they tend to eat sticky, sugary, crunchy and hard foods, which can cause major discomfort and even pain.
+At school, they tend to eat sticky, sugary, crunchy, and hard foods, which can cause major discomfort and even pain.

 3. It will be easier to teach hygiene